elizaOS/plugins-automation/README.md

 3. Bumps the version number appropriately (patch increment or beta increment)
 4. Commits the changes with a descriptive message

+### Plugin Migration - `migratePlugins.ts`

+This script automates the migration of plugins in the `elizaos-plugins` organization from 0.x to 1.x compatibility by:

+- **Repository Discovery**: Fetches all repositories from the `elizaos-plugins` GitHub organization
+- **Branch Detection**: Identifies repositories that don't have a `1.x` branch yet
+- **Automated Migration**: For each repository without a 1.x branch:
+  1. Clones the repository locally
+  2. Creates a new `1.x-migrate` branch
+  3. Runs `elizaos plugins upgrade .` to perform the migration
+  4. Commits any changes with the message "feat: migrate to 1.x compatibility"
+  5. Pushes the new branch to origin
+- **Error Handling**: Continues processing other repositories if one fails
+- **Cleanup**: Automatically removes temporary directories after processing

 ### Release V1 - `releaseV1.ts`

 This script updates all repositories in the `elizaos-plugins` organization that have a `1.x` branch with: